 Mark J. Lodato was appointed dean of the S.I.
 Newhouse of Public Communications in July 2020.
 He leads a team that includes some 200 faculty and staff and approximately 2,400 students.

-He began building industry partnerships to support students’ academic and professional growth, including a partnership with Yahoo News and alumnus Marquise Francis ’13 that led to the creation of a new digital journalism course.
+Lodato also began building industry partnerships to support students’ academic and professional growth, including a partnership with Yahoo News and alumnus Marquise Francis ’13 that led to the creation of a new digital journalism course, and additional partnerships with PBS Frontline, NY Post Sports and Great Point Media.
 He facilitated the transition of Syracuse radio station WAER into the Newhouse School, creating increased opportunities for students and a strengthened support system for the successful NPR station.

 Lodato joined the Newhouse School after more than 14 years at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication, where he most recently served as associate dean and associate general manager at Arizona PBS.
 At ASU his portfolio included supervision of the Cronkite School’s broadcast and sports curriculum.
 A member of the leadership team, his duties also included undergraduate recruitment and retention, student services, establishing new media partnerships and development.
 He is the 2014 recipient of the ASU Faculty Achievement Award for Excellence in Curricular Innovation and a member of the Scripps Howard Academic Leadership Academy class of 2013.
 Lodato has served on multiple site teams for the Accrediting Council on Education in Journalism and Mass Communications.